 Items of property, plant and equipment are measured at acquisition or construction cost, less accumulated depreciation and impairment losses.
-Cost includes expenditures that are directly attributable to the acquisition of the asset and, for qualifying assets, borrowing costs capitalized in accordance with the Group's accounting policy.
+Cost includes expenditures that are directly attributable to the acquisition of the asset and, for qualifying assets, capitalized borrowing costs.
 The cost of self-constructed assets includes the cost of materials and direct labor, and any other costs directly attributable to bringing the asset to a working condition for its intended use.
 Purchased software that is integral to the functionality of the related equipment is capitalized as part of that equipment.
 When significant parts of an item of property, plant and equipment have different useful lives, they are accounted for as separate items (major components) of property, plant and equipment.